pertusa/ap/docs/fsl_assignment.md

 > You can find more lyrics examples [in this link](https://www.letras.com/estilos/reggaeton/)

-The goal is to effective prompts, and check how ordering and balance of the different classes affect the results.
-Try with \(N=6\) labeled samples for each of the 2 classes.
+The goal is to effective prompts, and check if ordering and balance of the different classes may affect the results.
+For our few-shot scenario, try with \(N=6\) labeled samples for each of the 2 classes.

 Once done, please submit a PDF file (via Moodle) with the experiments you made and the conclusions.